 Why Did the Life Insurance Company File an Interpleader Lawsuit?

-A life insurance company files an interpleader lawsuit when more than one person claims the same policy benefits and the insurer wants a court to decide who should be paid.
-Interpleader allows the insurer to avoid liability by depositing the policy proceeds with the court and stepping out of the dispute.
+A life insurance company files an interpleader lawsuit when it believes more than one person may have a claim to the same policy proceeds and does not want to decide who should be paid.
+Instead of choosing a beneficiary, the insurer asks a court to determine who is legally entitled to the money.

-What Triggers an Interpleader Action
+What Typically Triggers an Interpleader Lawsuit

-What Happens to the Life Insurance Money in Interpleader?
+What Happens to the Life Insurance Money

 Once the money is deposited: